Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Recovery of the Galaxy Chemodynamical Properties

-\subsection{Mock Cube Generation for MUSE Instrument}
+\subsection{Mock cube generation for MUSE instrument}

 We generate a mock MUSE observation by \galcraft{}, using the \eglx{} catalog that contains $10^8$ particles.
-We removed particles with stellar age less than 0.25~Gyr because their position and kinematics are erroneous in the current version of \eglx{}, and we confirmed that removing these particles does not affect our conclusions.
-The mock MW catalog is assumed to have a distance of $26.5$~Mpc and inclination of $86^{\circ}$ to the observer.
-The selected distance and inclination are the same as the projection of NGC~5746, which was observed by MUSE and has comprehensive analysis in \citealt{2021MNRAS.508.2458M} (hereafter M21).
+We remove particles with stellar age less than 0.25~Gyr because their position and kinematics are erroneous in the current version of \eglx{}, and we confirm that removing these particles does not affect our conclusions.
+The mock MW catalog is assumed to have a distance of $26.5$~Mpc and inclination of $86^{\circ}$ to the observer, which is the same as the projection of NGC~5746 observed by MUSE with comprehensive analysis in \citealt{2021MNRAS.508.2458M} (hereafter M21).
 We use MILES $\alpha$-variable SSP templates \citep{2015MNRAS.449.1177V} with the BaSTI stellar isochrones \citep{2004ApJ...612..168P} and Kroupa Universal IMF \citep{2001MNRAS.322..231K}.
-The templates have 53 bins in age, 12 bins in \mh{} and 2 bins in \alphafe{} and we apply a ``linear" interpolation to assign each particle a spectrum based on its age, \mh{} and \alphafe{}, and then degrade the stacked spectra to MUSE spectral resolution ($\mathrm{FWHM}\sim2.65\Angstrom$).
+The templates have 53 bins in age, 12 bins in \mh{} and 2 bins in \alphafe{} and we apply a ``linear'' interpolation to assign each particle a spectrum based on its age, \mh{} and \alphafe{}, and then degrade the stacked spectra to MUSE spectral resolution ($\mathrm{FWHM}\sim2.65\Angstrom$).
 Following procedures in Section~\ref{sec:mwcubesteps}, we obtain two mock cubes focusing on the central $(N_{p}=61575676)$ and the disk $(N_{p}=7379847)$ regions, as shown in Fig.~\ref{fig:cube_distrib}.
-This observation strategy is also the same as NGC~5746 in M21.
+This observation strategy is also the same as MUSE observations on NGC~5746 in M21.
 The total execution time spent by \galcraft{} on a 24-core CPU for these two cubes is $\sim14.5$ hours.
-We also generate $2\times20$ bootstrapped cubes and use 16\% and 84\% percentiles to calculate the sampling error of each spaxel.
-We do not apply extinction in these cubes because here we only focus on the \ppxf{} recovery ability.
+We also generate $2\times20$ bootstrapped cubes and use 16th and 84th percentiles to calculate the sampling error of each spaxel.
+We do not apply extinction in these cubes because here we only focus on full-spectrum fitting validation.
 Adding extinction would blend all the effects and make it difficult to differentiate their individual impacts.
 Therefore, we reserve this topic for future studies.